kimnle/T1A2-Portfolio/readme.md

 ### Home

-Staying true to the simplicity theme, the home page features a picture of me with a yellow sunflower (of course), along with an introduction and a description of the website, all centered in the middle of the page.
+Staying true to the simplicity theme, the home page features a picture of me with a yellow sunflower, along with an introduction and a description of the website, all centered in the middle of the page.

 ### About